slatedocs/slate/source/index.html.md

 --------- | ------- | -----------
 enum | null | If set to `translate` attributes are translated if possible (eg. gender will be `male` or `männlich` instead of `m`). _Note that hash and array attributes (eg. dances / sports) will be joined to a comma-separated string when translating attributes._ locale | en | Translates attributes with closed lists, free text fields are only available in the entry language.
 Possible values are: `en`, `de`, `fr`, `it`, `es`, `pl`, `ro`, `ru`, `tr`. _This parameter only has an effect when `enum` is set to `translate`._

+### Response fields

+See example response to the right for an overview of included fields.
+Please note:

+- It is not guaranteed that the exemplary JSON structure shown is complete.
+Additional fields may be added without notice.
+- The field `external_showreel` is still supported but deprecated.
+It is recommended to use the array of `external_showreels` instead.

 # Talent agencies